Sourdough Starter

 The starter:

-225g organic plain flour
+225g organic plain flour or bread flour

 25g organic dark rye flour or wholewheat flour